 OUR COMMITMENT TO FOSTERING A CULTURE OF BELONGING

-We are an organization of dynamic, mission-driven individuals who are passionate about our core values and about supporting positive change in the world.
+We are an organization of dynamic, mission-driven individuals who are passionate about our core values and about supporting positive changes in the world.
 We pride ourselves on our commitment to innovation and flexibility.
-We believe that diverse teams are strong teams, and work to support an ethic of belonging, dignity, and justice for all people.
-Our current team includes a mix of genders, parents and non-parents, and people of multiple races, nationalities, ages, sexual orientations, and socioeconomic backgrounds.
+We believe that diverse teams are strong teams and work to support an ethic of belonging, dignity, and justice for all people.
+Our current team includes a mix of genders, parents and non-parents, and people of multiple races, nationalities, ages, sexual orientations and socio-economic backgrounds.
 We are an EEO employer and encourage candidates of all races, genders, ages, orientations, ethnicities, and national origins to apply, and welcome those with alternative backgrounds and experiences.

 DAY-TO-DAY TASKS will include: